xuchunyang/elisp-repl/README.md

 Load `elisp-repl.el`:

-    M-x load-library elisp-repl`
+    M-x load-library elisp-repl

-Get the shell command to to run the repl:
+Get the shell command to to run the REPL:

     M-x elisp-repl-emacs-batch-command